After top Grammy win, singer H.E.R. is heading to the Oscars

 H.E.R.’s protest anthem “I Can’t Breathe” won song of the year at Sunday’s Grammys, and another soulful song with poignant lyrics by the singer — “Fight for You” from “Judas and the Black Messiah” — is nominated for best original song at the 2021 Academy Awards.

+“I’m feeling crazy man,” H.E.R. said in an interview with The Associated Press after Monday’s announcement.
+“This just doesn’t happen.
+It’s just a whole different world I’m stepping into.
+It’s just a crazy, crazy part of my journey.
+I never would have imagined this would even happen.
+I’m super, super grateful.
+That’s the foundation of how I feel.
+It’s just gratitude.”

-H.E.R. wrote both tracks with D’Mile — the uber-talented producer who has created songs for everyone from Janet Jackson and Bruno Mars to Beyoncé and Jay-Z — and Thomas, a singer who has had success with her own music and has written other songs with H.E.R. like “Avenue” and the double-platinum hit “Slide.”
+The 23-year-old wrote “I Can’t Breathe” and “Fight for You” with D’Mile — the uber-talented producer who has created songs for everyone from Janet Jackson and Bruno Mars to Beyoncé and Jay-Z — and Thomas, a singer who has had success with her own music and has written other songs with H.E.R. like “Avenue” and the double-platinum hit “Slide.”

 Leslie Odom Jr. will also compete for best original song with “Speak Now” from “One Night in Miami…,” which he wrote with Sam Ashworth.
 The Tony and Grammy winner is a double Oscar nominee this year, also earning a nomination for best supporting actor, and his success mirrors achievements made by Mary J. Blige, Lady Gaga and Cynthia Erivo — performers who earned both acting and music nominations in the same year.